Edictum

 message: "Expensive API call detected (observe mode)."

-Here, block-dotenv enforces (denies matching calls) while experimental-api-check observes (logs what it would deny but allows the call).
+Here, block-dotenv enforces (blocks matching calls) while experimental-api-check observes (logs what it would block but allows the call).

 What Changes in Observe Mode